isomerpages/imda-tradetrust/index.md

             platforms.
           link_text: More
           link_url: https://www.cma-cgm.com/local/singapore/news/221/cma-cgm-and-partners-ink-memorandum-of-understanding-to-advance-blockchain-enabled-interoperability-of-electronic-bill-of-lading
-        - title: "Stay Informed: The Latest from TradeTrust"
+        - title: "Stay Informed: The Latest from TradeTrust Newsletter May Issue"
           date: 28 May 2025
-          announcement: TradeTrust Newsletter May Issue
+          announcement: This issue highlights several key developments and events in the digital transformation of global supply chains and TradeTrust's Appreciation Day 2025, which discussed the importance of secure, legally recognized digital trade soultions.
           link_text: More
           link_url: https://www.tradetrust.io/files/TradeTrust_Newsletter_May2025.pdf
         - title: Singapore-Beijing Digital Trade Financing Partnership